 No Provision Fund

 In most cases, provision funds are good for lenders as they theoretically offer an extra safety net in case of loan defaults.
 Mintos doesn’t offer a provision fund, therefore, lending risk is increased.
 The plus side of this is no provision fund means no money taken from borrowers or lenders to contribute to the fund.

 I stick purely to guaranteed buy back loans currently paying 12.5%+.
 I’ve tried diversifying into mortgages to increase returns but I experienced frequent late payments.
-For me a couple of extra interest points aren’t worth the extra risk.
+For me, a couple of extra interest points aren’t worth the extra risk.
 There are also other types of loans such as business loans.
 My Minto’s investment has remained relatively small as my risk tolerance won’t allow me to place any significant amounts of money into Mintos.
-I will consider increassing my investment allocation once Minto’s has a longer trading history but for now, I will continue to reinvest.
+I will consider increasing my investment allocation once Minto’s has a longer trading history but for now, I will continue to reinvest.

 The Mintos Review Conclusion

 Click here to sign up (This is a referral link which gives us both a 1% cashback bonus on your deposited amount.
-This amounted is based on the average daily invested balance over a three month period and is paid in three installments – 30,60 and 90 days.
+This amount is based on the average daily invested balance over a three month period and is paid in three installments – 30, 60 and 90 days.
 This bonus is paid by Mintos and does not come out of your funds.
-Programs like this help keep Financial Thing up and running).
-If you don’t want to use Mintos to exchange currency, I recommend Transferwise.
-It’s fast and much cheaper than the banks.
-(Use my link to receive a fee free transfer of up to £500.)
+Programs like this help keep Financial Thing running).

 If you enjoyed my Mintos review and want to learn more about peer to peer lending, click here and receive my complimentary Top 5 Peer to Peer Lending Sites Report.

 ** This unbiased Mintos review is for information purposes only and should not be considered investment advice.
-Opinions expressed in this Mintos review are based upon my investing experiences.
+Opinions expressed in this Mintos review are based on my investing experiences.
 All information was deemed to be correct at the time of writing.
 Peer to peer lending contains risks so never invest more than you can afford to lose. **